julienmetivier/daily-sports-tracker/README.md

 - Games that are planned & ongoing will be prioritized to the top of list; Finished games will be at the very bottom
 - Matchups with higher records (both team's wins combined) will be prioritized in every time window (all game starting at the same hour)
 - Time windows are respected - the goal of this app is to find the best games to watch at a certain time

+## Nice to have features:
+- [ ] Add logic to trigger default live updates based on day and time of day
+- [ ] Add logic to hide leagues if the season is not active
+- [ ] Create shareable props or interface
+- [ ] Make all files TSX
+- [ ] Fix retrigger when unchecking continuous updates